erikradio/erikradio.github.io/works.md

 ### conference presentations

 Sweeney, A., Radio, E. and Gunapaneedu, M. (2025).
 "Cataloging historical tsunami marigrams from microfilm images."
-Poster presented at the European Geosciences Union conference.
+Poster presented at the European Geosciences Union general assembly.
 Vienna, AT.

 Azizifard, N.,  Janicki, M., Lindquist, T., Mäkelä, E., and Radio, E. (2023) "Let Everything be of Use?: Data Issues in Exploring the Publications and Networks of the Members of the Fruitbearing Society in the VD17."
 Presentation at the Digital Humanities conference.
 Graz, AT.